 Within the study area there is a total of two primary structures.
 After researching the structural age on the Hall County Assessor's and Treasurer's websites, the following breakdown was determined:

-- 23 (88.5%) units were determined to be 40 years of age or older - 3 (11.5%) units were determined to be less than 40 years in age
+• 2 (100.0%) units were determined to be 40 years of age or older

 The age of the structures would be a direct contributing factor.

 Figure 3 Unit Age Map